RichGit101/Udacit_SDCND_BehaviorCloning/ReadMe.md

 ###### _Track 1 - completed 5 lap endurance LeMans Style test at an average of 28-29 miles per hour._
-    * _This is difficult even to attempt by hand on a key board.
-Hence Nvidia model Udacity BC techniques proved itself_
+    * This is difficult even to attempt by hand on a key board.
+Hence Nvidia model Udacity BC techniques proved itself
+    * It must be noted that simulator is capped at 30miles or less.

 Watch YouTube Video at https://www.youtube.com/watch?v=kLvC_4G6uJQ